Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

+Goldman Sachs Group Inc. posted a 17 percent decline in trading revenue in the second quarter, mirroring a broader weakness in bond trading activity that has plagued big U.S. banks.
+Revenue from trading fixed income, commodities and currencies fell 40 per cent to $1.16-billion.
+Net income applicable to common shareholders was nearly flat at $1.63 billion.
+Earnings per share, however, rose to $3.95 from $3.72 as number of shares outstanding decreased nearly 6 per cent.
+Analysts had expected earnings of $3.39 per share, according to Thomson Reuters I/B/E/S. It was not immediately clear if the figures were comparable.
+Total revenue, including net interest income, fell 0.6 per cent to $7.89-billion.
+Its shares fell 0.8 per cent in premarket trading.

 Bank of America Corp, the second-largest U.S. lender by assets, reported an 11 percent rise in quarterly profit on Tuesday as net interest income increased.
 Net income attributable to shareholders rose to $4.91-billion in the second quarter ended June 30 from $4.42-billion a year earlier.
 Earnings per share rose to 46 cents from 41 cents.
 Analysts on average had expected earnings of 43 cents per share, according to Thomson Reuters I/B/E/S. It was not immediately clear if the figures were comparable.
 Total revenue, net of interest expense, rose 7.2 per cent to $22.83-billion.
+Its shares fell 0.9 per cent in premarket trading.

 Johnson & Johnson reported a 4.3-per-cent fall in quarterly profit, as costs rose.
 The company’s net earnings fell to $3.83-billion, or $1.40 per share, in the second quarter, from about $4-billion, or $1.43 per share, a year earlier.
-The Band-Aid maker generated sales of $18.84-billion in the quarter, compared with $18.48-billion a year earlier.
+The Band-Aid maker generated sales of $18.84-billion in the quarter, compared with $18.48-billion a year earlier. its shares rose 1.3 per cent in premarket trading.

 Netflix Inc. crushed Wall Street forecasts by adding 5.2 million new streaming customers in the second quarter and predicted continued momentum as foreign subscriptions topped those in the United States, lifting its stock 10.4 per cent on Monday.
 Shares of the streaming-television pioneer jumped 11 per cent premarket trading.